aseehra/endurance-strategy/docs/stories.md

     - Poll via pressing "refresh button" or auto-refresh

 #### Caching
-- As an owner, I want the client to cache results so that my backend does not fall over if users swap between entries/hit refresh often
+- As an owner, I want the client to cache results to improve performance when switching between different views

-## Post-capstone extensions

-#### Flagging information

-_Blocked: Current race replay data does not include complete flagging data_

-- As a user, I want to see the periods where the race was run under yellow- or red-flags so that I can see at a glance if this was a "messy" race
-- As a user, I want to see which stints and pit stops occurred under yellow flags, so I can see if race engineers made smart calls
+- As an owner, I want the server to cache responses so that it doesn't need to hit the database as frequently

 #### Connect to a live-timing server